AviatrixSystems/Docs/HowTos/gateway.rst

 An Aviatrix Gateway could be in any of the following states over its lifetime.

 **WAITING**: This is the initial state of a gateway immediately after the launch.
-Gateway will transition to **UP** state when controller starts receiving keepalive messages from the newly launched gateway.
+The gateway will transition to **UP** state when the controller starts receiving keepalive messages from the newly launched gateway.

-**UP**: Gateway is fully functional.
-All critical services running on the gateway are up and gateway and controller are able to exchange messages with each other.
+**UP**: The gateway is fully functional.
+All critical services running on the gateway are up and the gateway and the controller are able to exchange messages with each other.

 **DOWN**: A gateway can be down under the following circumstances.

--  Gateway and controller could not communicate with each other over HTTPS(443).
+-  The Gateway and the controller could not communicate with each other over HTTPS(443).
--  Gateway instance (VM) is not in running state.
+-  The Gateway instance (VM) is not in running state.
 -  Critical services are down on the gateway.

-**CHECK**: Controller did not receive expected number of keepalive messages from the gateway during a health check.
+**CHECK**: The Controller did not receive expected number of keepalive messages from the gateway during a health check.
 This is usually caused by the controller security group port 443 not being open to the gateway's EIP.

-**UPGRADE-FAIL**: Gateway could not be upgraded due to some failure encountered during upgrade process.
+**UPGRADE-FAIL**: The gateway could not be upgraded due to some failure encountered during the upgrade process.
 To upgrade the gateway again, go to the section "FORCE UPGRADE" which can be found here.

 ::